A common misconception about trust funds is that they are only meant for the super-rich, but they can greatly help plan your financial future.

 Remember to File Taxes for Your Trust Fund

 Remember that the trust fund is still a legal entity that needs to file taxes separately.
 Beneficiaries of the trust fund are responsible for filing taxes for the trust.
-Get help on these filing steps from our experts at Mooney Lyons.
+Get help on these filing steps at Mooney Lyons.

 This information is not intended to be a substitute for individualized legal advice.
 Please consult your legal advisor regarding your specific situation.